Ireeshakedarisetty2003/student-management-system/README.md

 * creating a unified interface for keeping track of freeCodeSchool students
 * accounts for students to login and see their own pages
 * admins can login and see everyone via the Django admin interface
-* it will be able to use Github OAuth

 ## About the Program